Who’s Knocking on my Door? An Introduction to Insurance Professionals Policyholders May Encounter After Experiencing a Property Loss

 Professionals Who Work for the Insurance Company

-- Staff Adjusters – Staff Adjusters are employees of the insurance company.
-Their job is to manage and adjudicate claims in the best interest of their employer.
+- Staff Adjusters – Staff adjusters are employed by the insurance company.
+Their job is to manage and adjudicate claims in the best interest of their employer, the insurance company.
 Staff adjusters will be assigned to a claim between 24 and 48 hours after the initial loss.
 Since insurance company adjusters are overloaded with claims, they are often reassigned, so policyholders may interact with several different insurance company adjusters from start to settlement.

 - Independent Adjusters – Independent adjusters also work directly for the insurance company as either an independent contractor or a consultant.
 Similar to staff adjusters, their job is to manage policyholder claims for their client, the insurance company.
-Independent Adjusters often have very limited decision making authority to settle a property damage claim.
+Independent adjusters often have very little decision-making authority to settle a property damage claim.

 - Restoration Contractors – Restoration contractors are routinely called out to restore a damaged property to its pre-loss condition on behalf of the insurance companies.
 (Please note that restoration contractors can also be called by the insured themselves).
 In most cases, the insured is under no obligation to use the insurance company’s vendor.
-They often develop a scope of repair for the loss along with a cost estimate to help the insurance company understand what might be required to restore the property to its pre-loss condition.
-Restoration companies are usually involved very early on and may even be onsite immediately after the damage has been sustained to mitigate the damages.
+They often put together a scope of repair for the loss along with a cost estimate to help the insurance company understand monetarily what might be required to restore the property to its pre-loss condition.
+Restoration companies are usually involved very early on and may even be onsite immediately after the damage has been sustained.

 Professionals Who Work for the Policyholder

 - Public Adjusters – A public insurance adjuster is an insurance loss professional who works exclusively on behalf of the policyholder throughout every aspect of the property insurance claims process.
-They prepare, present and negotiate claims exclusively for their clients.
-A public adjusting firm is able to work for the policyholder immediately to ensure that the claim is developed and managed efficiently and effectively.
+They prepare, present, and negotiate claims exclusively for their clients.
+A competent public adjusting firm goes to work for the policyholder immediately.
 The earlier a public adjuster is brought into the process, the better the opportunities are for helping the policyholder obtain the most favorable settlement possible.
 A public adjuster can be hired the day of the loss and typically remains involved until all monies are paid out on the claim.

 - Risk Management/Insurance Consultants – Independent risk management consultants work for the insured, and never for an insurance company.
-Risk Management Consultants primarily assist with the placement of coverage however, they can assist in the claim reporting and can also help policyholders determine if any other professionals are needed to prepare their claim.
+Risk management consultants can assist in the claim reporting and preparation process and they can also help policyholders determine if any other professionals are needed to prepare their claim.
 The duration of their involvement will depend on their contractual requirements with the property owner.

-- Appraisers – The Appraisal process provided under property insurance policies is designed to be a binding resolution for when the policyholder and the insurance company fail to agree on the amount of loss or the extent of damages.
-Appraisal is not used to discuss any coverage issues, it is solely used to settle monetary disputes.
+- Appraisers – Appraisal is designed to be a binding resolution for when the policyholder and the insurance company fail to agree on the amount of loss or the extent of damages.
+Appraisal is not used to discuss any coverage issues; it is solely used to settle monetary disputes.
 The appraisal provision, often referred to as the “Appraisal Clause” or “Statutory Appraisal,” is included in the Conditions section of many insurance policies for residential or commercial buildings.
-Appraisal experts are brought in when a resolution cannot be made between the insured and the insurance company.
+Appraisal experts are brought in at the end of a claim when a resolution cannot be made between the insured and the insurance company.

 Professionals Who Can Work for the Insurance Company or the Policyholder

-- Inventory Specialists – The insurance company, policyholder or public adjuster may assign an inventory specialist to a loss..
-Their job is to go to a loss site, look at the damaged equipment, stock, personal property and/or business property and create a detailed inventory of what was damaged or destroyed and value it for the claim.
+- Inventory Specialists – Inventory specialists often work for both the insurance company and the policyholder.
+Their job is to go to a loss site, look at the damaged equipment, stock, personal property and/or business property and create a detailed inventory of what was damaged or destroyed.
 These professionals perform very detailed work in a challenging environment.
 Their services are essential to getting a proper insurance payout for most claims.

-Stuart Dorf, Senior Vice President of Business Development at Globe Midwest Adjusters International
+-- Stuart Dorf, Senior Vice President of Business Development/Marketing at Globe Midwest Adjusters International